Spelling Authority: Merriam-Webster's Collegiate® Dictionary

 - Do not use "tells" when quoting your subject. (i.e.: "I was so happy," tells Sam.
 "It was the most exciting day!")
 Although it's present tense, use "says" or "reveals" or something or than "tells."

-- As of June 2013, Variance stylizes "JAY Z" in all caps without a hyphen.
+- As of June 2013, Variance stylizes "Jay Z" without a hyphen.

 Variance Style Sheet:

-5. Article titles should be bold, left justified.
+5. Article titles should be left justified and bold (or somehow differentiated)

 (Updated March 2016)